reddelexc/hackerone-reports/tops_by_program/TOPUSDEPTOFDEFENSE.md

 20. [Trace.axd page leaks sensitive information](https://hackerone.com/reports/519418) to U.S. Dept Of Defense - 24 upvotes, $0
 21. [Information Disclosure](https://hackerone.com/reports/330860) to U.S. Dept Of Defense - 23 upvotes, $0
 22. [[██████] Cross-origin resource sharing misconfiguration (CORS)](https://hackerone.com/reports/470298) to U.S. Dept Of Defense - 23 upvotes, $0
-23. [SQL injection on the https://████/](https://hackerone.com/reports/488795) to U.S. Dept Of Defense - 21 upvotes, $0
+23. [LFI with potential to RCE on ██████ using CVE-2019-3396](https://hackerone.com/reports/538771) to U.S. Dept Of Defense - 21 upvotes, $0
-24. [SSRF vulnerability on ██████████ leaks internal IP and various sensitive information](https://hackerone.com/reports/310036) to U.S. Dept Of Defense - 21 upvotes, $0
+24. [SQL injection on the https://████/](https://hackerone.com/reports/488795) to U.S. Dept Of Defense - 21 upvotes, $0
-25. [[Partial] SSN & [PII] exposed through iPERMs Presentation Slide.](https://hackerone.com/reports/719631) to U.S. Dept Of Defense - 21 upvotes, $0
+25. [SSRF vulnerability on ██████████ leaks internal IP and various sensitive information](https://hackerone.com/reports/310036) to U.S. Dept Of Defense - 21 upvotes, $0
-26. [RCE on a Department of Defense website](https://hackerone.com/reports/184279) to U.S. Dept Of Defense - 19 upvotes, $0
+26. [[Partial] SSN & [PII] exposed through iPERMs Presentation Slide.](https://hackerone.com/reports/719631) to U.S. Dept Of Defense - 21 upvotes, $0
-27. [Access to all █████████ files, including CAC authentication bypass](https://hackerone.com/reports/429000) to U.S. Dept Of Defense - 19 upvotes, $0
+27. [RCE on a Department of Defense website](https://hackerone.com/reports/184279) to U.S. Dept Of Defense - 19 upvotes, $0
-28. [Publicly accessible Order confirmations leaking User Emails on ███](https://hackerone.com/reports/323992) to U.S. Dept Of Defense - 19 upvotes, $0
+28. [Access to all █████████ files, including CAC authentication bypass](https://hackerone.com/reports/429000) to U.S. Dept Of Defense - 19 upvotes, $0
-29. [███ exposes sensitive shipment information to public web](https://hackerone.com/reports/389116) to U.S. Dept Of Defense - 18 upvotes, $0
+29. [Publicly accessible Order confirmations leaking User Emails on ███](https://hackerone.com/reports/323992) to U.S. Dept Of Defense - 19 upvotes, $0
-30. [[REMOTE] Full Account Takeover At https://██████████████/CAS/](https://hackerone.com/reports/215859) to U.S. Dept Of Defense - 18 upvotes, $0
+30. [███ exposes sensitive shipment information to public web](https://hackerone.com/reports/389116) to U.S. Dept Of Defense - 18 upvotes, $0
-31. [SSRF on █████████ Allowing internal server data access](https://hackerone.com/reports/326040) to U.S. Dept Of Defense - 18 upvotes, $0
+31. [[REMOTE] Full Account Takeover At https://██████████████/CAS/](https://hackerone.com/reports/215859) to U.S. Dept Of Defense - 18 upvotes, $0
-32. [Remote code execution vulnerability on a DoD website](https://hackerone.com/reports/212985) to U.S. Dept Of Defense - 17 upvotes, $0
+32. [SSRF on █████████ Allowing internal server data access](https://hackerone.com/reports/326040) to U.S. Dept Of Defense - 18 upvotes, $0
-33. [Examples directory is PUBLIC on https://████████mil, leading to multiple vulns](https://hackerone.com/reports/674741) to U.S. Dept Of Defense - 17 upvotes, $0
+33. [Remote code execution vulnerability on a DoD website](https://hackerone.com/reports/212985) to U.S. Dept Of Defense - 17 upvotes, $0
-34. [Partial SSN exposed through Presentation slides on ██████████](https://hackerone.com/reports/665144) to U.S. Dept Of Defense - 17 upvotes, $0
+34. [Examples directory is PUBLIC on https://████████mil, leading to multiple vulns](https://hackerone.com/reports/674741) to U.S. Dept Of Defense - 17 upvotes, $0
-35. [LFI with potential to RCE on ██████ using CVE-2019-3396](https://hackerone.com/reports/538771) to U.S. Dept Of Defense - 16 upvotes, $0
+35. [Partial SSN exposed through Presentation slides on ██████████](https://hackerone.com/reports/665144) to U.S. Dept Of Defense - 17 upvotes, $0
-36. [PII leakage due to scrceenshot of health records](https://hackerone.com/reports/693933) to U.S. Dept Of Defense - 16 upvotes, $0
+36. [Arbitrary File Reading leads to RCE in the Pulse Secure SSL VPN on the https://███](https://hackerone.com/reports/678496) to U.S. Dept Of Defense - 16 upvotes, $0
-37. [SQL injection vulnerability on a DoD website](https://hackerone.com/reports/200623) to U.S. Dept Of Defense - 15 upvotes, $0
+37. [PII leakage due to scrceenshot of health records](https://hackerone.com/reports/693933) to U.S. Dept Of Defense - 16 upvotes, $0
-38. [Remote Code Execution (RCE) in DoD Websites](https://hackerone.com/reports/235605) to U.S. Dept Of Defense - 15 upvotes, $0
+38. [SQL injection vulnerability on a DoD website](https://hackerone.com/reports/200623) to U.S. Dept Of Defense - 15 upvotes, $0
-39. [███████ Site Exposes █████████ forms](https://hackerone.com/reports/395246) to U.S. Dept Of Defense - 15 upvotes, $0
+39. [Remote Code Execution (RCE) in DoD Websites](https://hackerone.com/reports/235605) to U.S. Dept Of Defense - 15 upvotes, $0
-40. [Arbitrary File Reading leads to RCE in the Pulse Secure SSL VPN on the https://███](https://hackerone.com/reports/678496) to U.S. Dept Of Defense - 15 upvotes, $0
+40. [███████ Site Exposes █████████ forms](https://hackerone.com/reports/395246) to U.S. Dept Of Defense - 15 upvotes, $0
 41. [Misconfigured password reset vulnerability on a DoD website](https://hackerone.com/reports/193932) to U.S. Dept Of Defense - 14 upvotes, $0
 42. [Blind SQLi vulnerability in a DoD Website](https://hackerone.com/reports/213239) to U.S. Dept Of Defense - 14 upvotes, $0
 43. [Open FTP server on a DoD system](https://hackerone.com/reports/192321) to U.S. Dept Of Defense - 14 upvotes, $0
 44. [PII leakage due to caching of Order/Contract ID's on █████████](https://hackerone.com/reports/374007) to U.S. Dept Of Defense - 14 upvotes, $0
 45. [Blind SQL injection on ████████](https://hackerone.com/reports/313037) to U.S. Dept Of Defense - 14 upvotes, $0
 46. [SQL injection vulnerability on a DoD website](https://hackerone.com/reports/189332) to U.S. Dept Of Defense - 13 upvotes, $0
-47. [PII leakage-Full SSN on ███](https://hackerone.com/reports/644358) to U.S. Dept Of Defense - 13 upvotes, $0
+47. [Request smuggling on ████████](https://hackerone.com/reports/526880) to U.S. Dept Of Defense - 13 upvotes, $0
-48. [XSS on www.██████ alerts and a number of other pages](https://hackerone.com/reports/450315) to U.S. Dept Of Defense - 13 upvotes, $0
+48. [PII leakage-Full SSN on ███](https://hackerone.com/reports/644358) to U.S. Dept Of Defense - 13 upvotes, $0
-49. [[█████] — DOM-based XSS on endpoint `/?s=`](https://hackerone.com/reports/708592) to U.S. Dept Of Defense - 13 upvotes, $0
+49. [XSS on www.██████ alerts and a number of other pages](https://hackerone.com/reports/450315) to U.S. Dept Of Defense - 13 upvotes, $0
-50. [http://████/data.json  showing users sensitive information via  json file](https://hackerone.com/reports/184472) to U.S. Dept Of Defense - 13 upvotes, $0
+50. [[█████] — DOM-based XSS on endpoint `/?s=`](https://hackerone.com/reports/708592) to U.S. Dept Of Defense - 13 upvotes, $0
-51. [DOM Based XSS on an Army website](https://hackerone.com/reports/191407) to U.S. Dept Of Defense - 12 upvotes, $0
+51. [http://████/data.json  showing users sensitive information via  json file](https://hackerone.com/reports/184472) to U.S. Dept Of Defense - 13 upvotes, $0
-52. [Remote Code Execution (RCE) in a DoD website](https://hackerone.com/reports/329397) to U.S. Dept Of Defense - 12 upvotes, $0
+52. [DOM Based XSS on an Army website](https://hackerone.com/reports/191407) to U.S. Dept Of Defense - 12 upvotes, $0
-53. [Request smuggling on ████████](https://hackerone.com/reports/526880) to U.S. Dept Of Defense - 12 upvotes, $0
+53. [Remote Code Execution (RCE) in a DoD website](https://hackerone.com/reports/329397) to U.S. Dept Of Defense - 12 upvotes, $0
-54. [Reflected cross-site scripting vulnerability on a DoD website](https://hackerone.com/reports/184042) to U.S. Dept Of Defense - 11 upvotes, $0
+54. [Video player on ███ allows arbitrary remote videos to be played](https://hackerone.com/reports/195635) to U.S. Dept Of Defense - 12 upvotes, $0
-55. [[Critical] Full local fylesystem access (LFI/LFD) as admin via Path Traversal in the misconfigured Java servlet on the https://███/](https://hackerone.com/reports/497771) to U.S. Dept Of Defense - 11 upvotes, $0
+55. [Reflected cross-site scripting vulnerability on a DoD website](https://hackerone.com/reports/184042) to U.S. Dept Of Defense - 11 upvotes, $0
-56. [ SQL injections](https://hackerone.com/reports/272506) to U.S. Dept Of Defense - 11 upvotes, $0
+56. [[Critical] Full local fylesystem access (LFI/LFD) as admin via Path Traversal in the misconfigured Java servlet on the https://███/](https://hackerone.com/reports/497771) to U.S. Dept Of Defense - 11 upvotes, $0
-57. [Local file inclusion vulnerability on a DoD website](https://hackerone.com/reports/196448) to U.S. Dept Of Defense - 10 upvotes, $0
+57. [ SQL injections](https://hackerone.com/reports/272506) to U.S. Dept Of Defense - 11 upvotes, $0
-58. [Remote Code Execution (RCE) in a DoD website](https://hackerone.com/reports/231926) to U.S. Dept Of Defense - 10 upvotes, $0
+58. [Local file inclusion vulnerability on a DoD website](https://hackerone.com/reports/196448) to U.S. Dept Of Defense - 10 upvotes, $0
-59. [IDOR on DoD Website exposes FTP users and passes linked to all accounts!](https://hackerone.com/reports/228383) to U.S. Dept Of Defense - 10 upvotes, $0
+59. [Remote Code Execution (RCE) in a DoD website](https://hackerone.com/reports/231926) to U.S. Dept Of Defense - 10 upvotes, $0
-60. [Video player on ███ allows arbitrary remote videos to be played](https://hackerone.com/reports/195635) to U.S. Dept Of Defense - 10 upvotes, $0
+60. [IDOR on DoD Website exposes FTP users and passes linked to all accounts!](https://hackerone.com/reports/228383) to U.S. Dept Of Defense - 10 upvotes, $0
 61. [Unrestricted File Download / Path Traversal](https://hackerone.com/reports/183925) to U.S. Dept Of Defense - 9 upvotes, $0
 62. [Privilege Escalation on a DoD Website](https://hackerone.com/reports/199644) to U.S. Dept Of Defense - 9 upvotes, $0
 63. [Authentication bypass vulnerability on a DoD website](https://hackerone.com/reports/187705) to U.S. Dept Of Defense - 9 upvotes, $0